-The Tivoli Theater Foundation, with its history of film, announces The Bobby Stone Film Series at the Tivoli.
+The Tivoli Theater Foundation, with its history of film, is excited to host The Bobby Stone Film Series at the Tivoli.
 Named in honor of Chattanooga native and Tivoli Theatre Foundation Director Emeritus Bobby Stone, this unique series will bring film back to the Tivoli with the spirit of Bobby’s expert eye and passion for film, featuring both first run and classic titles.
 Films will include arthouse and other distinctive programming reflective of Bobby’s love of cinema and his own skill in cinematography and capture of light.
 These showings would not be possible without recent generous contributions towards the installation of new equipment and a renovated projection room.
 Current screenings at The Bobby Stone Film Series at the Tivoli Theatre are as follows:

-|Despicable Me||February 3||2PM & 6PM|
+|DESPICABLE ME||Sunday, Feb 3||2PM & 6PM|

 This film series launch follows the successful installation of a new state of the art digital sound and projection system valued at $350,000.
 The new system includes a brand new 4k digital projector, immersive surround sound, and a 50-foot drop down screen, the largest of its kind in North America.
 Made possible by a major gift from Bobby Stone’s family and friends, this new equipment brings film projection back to the ‘Jewel of the South,’ in a world-class way.
 Keith Sanford, Board Chairman of the Tivoli Foundation, remarks, “the Tivoli Theater Foundation is proud of the recent turnaround it has seen since assuming control of the Theatre in 2015.
 The return of film programming into one of the country’s best venues will only build on that success.”